HDI-Project/ATM/README.md

         Elapsed Time: 0:00:07.638668
     ```

-    **Get a summary of the best classifier**:
+- Get a summary of the best classifier:

     ```python
     results.get_best_classifier()
     ```

-    Which will print  the classifiers properties:
+    This will print the best classifier that was found during this run:

     ```python
     Classifier id: 94